daruoktab/Intelligent-Granite-Agent/README.md

      - "Count the words in this text."
      - "Analyze this paragraph for me."
      - "Convert this text to uppercase."
+     - "How many times does 'the' appear in 'the quick brown fox jumps over the lazy dog'?"

 3. **View the results**:
    The system will determine the appropriate tool to use, display the result, and show which tools were used.